elmatou/vue-pouchdb-lite/README.md

 # Vue PouchDB Lite

-A really lite Vue plugin to get your DB's in every instance.
+A really lite Vue plugin to get your PouchDB databases in every instance.

 ##### Some content extracted from https://github.com/MDSLKTR/pouch-vue with a lot of api changes though.